BLUEFISH ZCC - AUTONOMOUS DEVELOPMENT PROGRAMME

 This is a complex programme that may take several years to complete - mostly dependent on funding support and development partners.
 We are a micro SME with a concept that we believe will have a significant impact on marine transport in years to come.
 As ever, it all depends on research funding.
 For example, where we led a consortium of companies and academia looking for support from the Horizon 2020 EU initiatives, we were forced to withdraw, being unable to secure match funds for disruptive technology commercially.
 Simply put, financial institutions will not fund speculative research.
 We have no aspirations to produce military vessels, save for wargaming fun at scale level - hence, although 'BLUEFISH' is an advanced vessel project, military backing is also a closed door.

-ELIZABETH SWAN - The most likely source of backing for BLUEFISH is from the film industry, where a modified version of the concept is to be used in the making of the Jameson Hunter eco-adventure series, where the hero sails the 'Elizabeth Swan' on many thrill soaked travels.
+ELIZABETH SWAN - The most likely source of backing for BLUEFISH is from the film industry, where a modified version of the concept is to be used in the making of the Jameson Hunter eco-adventure series, where the hero sails the 'Elizabeth Swan' on many thrill soaked travels, the boat named after Elizabeth Swann played by Keira Knightley in Pirates of the Caribbean.

 CONCEPT - Energy from nature is free and abundant, the challenge is to harvest this energy with sufficient efficiency to produce a vessel capable of traveling without dependence on fossil fuels.
 That is of course nothing new, sailing ships have been doing that for years, but we aim to produce an autonomous ship; one that does not need a crew to harvest natural energy.
 The harvesting must be automatic, which is where robotics comes into play big time.
 We aim to harvest light, wind and wave energy in combination.